 If your dog does feel anxious during the fireworks, it’s unlikely that they’ll want to eat much, so giving them their dinner a little earlier than normal is a good idea.
 Similarly, leaving them plenty of fresh water will help as anxious dogs will pant more and become thirstier.

-Disclaimer: If none of the tips in this article seem to calm your dog and they become very distressed, make sure that you seek advice from your vet.
+Disclaimer: If none of the tips in this article seems to calm your dog and they become very distressed, make sure that you seek advice from your vet.